rbrn1999/MLOps/README.md

 * Make sure to run the webhook server in the background.
 * Using ngrok is an option for testing.
 * If the run failed, change "commit.txt" and replay the webhook to try again without a new commit.

+## Future Works
+* Host training dataset on a database
+* Use Hugging Face Hub's library to handle pulling/pushing of the repos
+* Implement with DevOps, CI/CD tools